Mwatim/Analysis-project/README.md

+# Analysis-project
+Compilation of data analysis projects

-# Analysis-projectRegional Sales Data Analysis
+Regional Sales Data Analysis

 Working with sales data in excel and creating an interactive dashboard in Power BI.